Our small garden has limitations and constraints but in no way does it limit one’s creativity and personal expression.

 Notice the wood burning brick oven, and across from it, the (Concord) grape arbor.

 The checkerboard garden of slate and Phlox subulata was designed to be viewed from above (from the house).
 After bloom season, the phlox is cut back to perfect squares and provides graphic interest.
-The kumquat and bay standards are underplanted with more greens.
+The myrtle standard is underplanted with more greens, herbs and flowers.

-The lower garden is a meadow naturalized with many different bulbs, forget-me-nots and ajuga.
+The lower garden is a meadow naturalized with many different bulbs, forget-me-nots and ajuga and a variety of native plants thatr keep the garden buzzing with pollinators.
 We accept the ‘lawn’ the way nature intends, full of diversity and surprises.
-Bordering it are many hydrangea, ferns and other herbaceous perennials.
+Bordering the whole ‘meadow’ are many native shrubs, ferns and herbaceous perennials.

 The woods beyond provide a backdrop for the entire garden.
 The greenhouse is used to keep the tender perennials safe through the winter as well as to get a jump start in spring with seeds and root cuttings.